 STOP 3: Dinner + Wine at Shula’s Steak House (Dolphin)

-After undergoing a complete renovation several years ago, Shula’s Steak House is better than ever with a revamped interior and gorgeous new bar.
+After undergoing a complete renovation several years ago, Shula’s Steak House is better than ever.

 By this point in the crawl, your hunger should be satiated with room left for a full meal before you switch gears to dessert.
 Why not go big with a juicy cut of steak prepared to perfection with an accompanying glass of wine?
 Each cut of steak is prepared to order.
 You get to do the quality check as your server spotlights your steak while you slice into it to check that it’s been prepared to your liking.